-Reading through Psalms, can become a powerful way of calming us and reminding us that God is Sovereign and has everything under control.
+Reading through Psalms can become a powerful way of calming us and reminding us that God is Sovereign and has everything under control.

-Psalm remind us, how much we need Him, Psalm 23: “Though we walk through”, He is with us.
+Psalm reminds us, how much we need Him, Psalm 23: “Though we walk through”, He is with us.
 By spending time gleaning from the Psalms, they will prepare us to recognize God no matter what circumstances we are in, no matter what we go through, He is with Us, and will never leave us or forsake us.

 Our Gleaning should also lead us into Praise, for the wonderful Lord and Friend He is.